Buyer Banners 1080x540 1

 Typical things to know before you buy into a pre-construction project

 1. There is a 10-day cool off period.
 That’s correct!
-You have 10 days to reflect on your purchase to make sure this is a good fit for you.
+You have 10 days to reflect on your purchase to make sure this is a good fit.

 2. The developer will want to make sure you can afford the deposit and that you will be able to pay for the condo unit when it’s ready.